Dawn Richard: 2012–2013: Armor On and GoldenHeart

-Dawn released the visual for her first promotional single "SMFU (Save Me From U)" on 106 & Park in January 2012.
+Richard released the visual for her first promotional single "SMFU (Save Me From U)" on 106 & Park in January 2012.
 Other promotional singles such as "Fly, Change, and Black Lipstick" came after.
 She quickly followed with a leading single titled "Bombs".
 The video has been compared to Beyonce's "Run The World (Girls)" and Nicki Minaj's "Massive Attack".
 The video shows heavy choreography in a desert.
 After the success of "Bombs", Richard's next official single from Armor On was released: "Automatic", the most urban track from the EP.
 The video was released on June 18 and premiered on 106 & Park.
 The following music video was filmed in July 2012.
 Richard released three video trailers on YouTube for her singles "Faith" and "Wild N'Young", which were meshed into one music video released on August 29, 2012, as the final release from Armor On.

 Richard announced that her major solo debut project will be a trilogy of albums entitled Goldenheart, BlackHeart, and RedemptionHeart.
 GoldenHeart was expected to be released on October 16, 2012.
 "SMFU (Save Me from U)" was released on the internet on October 31, 2011, and will on the first album.
 The video premiered on 106 & Park on January 5, 2012.
 Druski is the main producer on this entire project.

 Richard is going for a progressive R&B sound.

 In celebration of her one million Twitter followers, Richard introduced the set-up for her album GoldenHeart on July 17, 2012, with a track entitled "Pretty Wicked Things".
 "It's the story of the beautiful things in life that get ruined by the wicked," explained Richard.
 It was produced and co-written by Armor On collaborator Druski, and is available on iTunes.

 Goldenheart was released on January 15, 2013, in stores and through online retailers.
 Originally intended for release in October 2012, Richard delayed the release after signing a distribution deal with independent company Altavoz Distribution, which would release physical copies to retailers, and provide a wider marketing reach.
 The album's lead single, "'86", was released as a digital download on September 26.

 Goldenheart was released in the United States on January 15, 2013.
 Richard released the album independently, as she felt record labels were "taking a bit longer than we want".
 It debuted at number 137 on the Billboard 200, number 2 on the Top Heatseekers Albums, and number 10 on the Top R&B/Hip-Hop Albums.
 The album also reached the top of the iTunes Store's R&B chart, which prompted music retailer f.y.e. to preemptively release its physical CD.

 Goldenheart received universal acclaim from music critics, who hailed Richard as one of the best new acts in pop and R&B.